 :: Bio ::

-She is a creator of monolithic, immersive & allegorical sculpture works that aim to catalyze social engagement, and shift consciousness while exploring themes that range from technological sustainability, to creation myth, and from self-empowerment to environmental awareness.
+She is a creator of monolithic, immersive & allegorical sculpture works that aim to catalyze social engagement, and shift consciousness, while exploring themes that range from technological sustainability to creation myth, and from self-empowerment to environmental awareness.

-Kate’s work and words have been published, and exhibited in art museums from Seoul to Reno, in international art fairs from Miami to the Hamptons, and in festivals from Amsterdam to Las Vegas, Santiago Chile, San Fransisco, New York City, and in the creative vanguard of many epic, fiery gatherings at Burning Man.
+Kate’s work and words have been published and exhibited in art museums from the Renwick Gallery/Smithsonian Museum in Washington DC, to the Nevada Museum of Art, Reno, to the Hangaram Art Museum in Seoul, South Korea.
+Artworks have been created for international art fairs from Miami to the Hamptons, and for festivals and civic squares from Amsterdam to Las Vegas, Santiago Chile, Montreal Canada, San Fransisco, Reno, Lake Tahoe, Washington, New York City, and in the creative vanguard of many epic, fiery gatherings at Burning Man.

 She loves to dance.

 I strive to create enveloping environments and sacred spaces that invite both intellectual curiosity and soulful connection.
-My wish is for you to feel held, elevated and empowered by intentional space.
-In this way, the artwork and its intention is not just a concept or an object to behold, but also a spatial, symbolic experience to be lived, loved and learned from.
+My wish is for you to feel elevated and empowered by intentional space.
+In this way, the artwork and its intention is not just a concept or an object to behold, but also a spatial, symbolic experience to be lived and learned from.